flipkickmedia/cme-bootstrap/README.md

 We prefer Ubuntu or Alpine as these are the most popular, best supported systems available.
 Other linux distributions may work if they use a Debian (APT) or Redhat (YUM) based installers for their packages.

 To install the Linux CME you will need to simply clone the cme-boostrap.git repository and run the install.sh script.
 This will install the source code.

+## Id like to help

+So would we! admin@flipkick.media or just join the git server at https://git.flipkick.media and join discord too!

 ### Support or Contact